Key Takeaways

 Refund claims run on a strict clock: generally, you have until the later of three years from when you filed your return, or two years from when you paid the tax, penalty, or interest.

-If you paid your penalties or interest more recently, the two-year rule might give you more time.
-But for most people affected, July 10, 2026 is the hard stop.
+If you paid your penalties or interest more recently, the two-year rule may give you more time.
+That’s the distinction that actually determines whether you’re out of options or not.

 Who This Could Actually Affect

-This isn’t a narrow, specialized group.
+This wasn’t a narrow, specialized group.
 It reaches individuals, small businesses, corporations, estates, and trusts, and touches income, employment, estate, gift, and excise tax obligations.
-It can even affect taxpayers who filed late international information returns, where penalties can be steep even when no tax was owed.
+It could even affect taxpayers who filed late international information returns, where penalties can be steep even when no tax was owed.

 Here’s the part that bothers me: the taxpayers most likely to be affected are often the ones least likely to have a tax professional watching for something like this.
-Without representation, there’s a real chance you never hear about it before the window closes.
+Without representation, there’s a real chance someone never hears about it until after their window closes — which is exactly the situation you might be in right now.

 For Kwong-related penalty and interest claims — where you’re not changing your underlying tax liability — the form is Form 843, Claim for Refund and Request for Abatement.
-If you need to change your income, deductions, credits, or filing status, use an amended return instead.
+If you need to change your income, deductions, credits, or filing status, use an amended return instead; see my guide on where’s my amended tax return for that process.

 A few mechanical details matter here.
 Write “Kwong vs. United States” across the top so the IRS can route it correctly.
 File a separate Form 843 for each tax period and type of tax — don’t combine multiple years on one form.